iluwatar/java-design-patterns/double-dispatch/README.md

 }
 ```

-In the `App` class's `main` method, the Double Dispatch pattern is used to check for collisions between all pairs of game objects:
+In the App class, the Double Dispatch pattern is used to check for collisions between all pairs of game objects:

 ```java
 public static void main(String[] args) {